-9 Ways to Introduce Color Into a Neutral Space
+9 Foolproof Ways to Incorporate Pops of Color Into Any Space

-A colorful floral arrangement or house plant will add not only an organic element to your space, but a vibrant hue as well.
+A colorful floral arrangement or house plant will not only add an organic element to your space, but it will add a vibrant hue as well.
 Also temporary and portable, test out different locations for your arrangement to find a spot where you feel most comfortable adding a dose of color and life.
 Place a sculptural potted plant in a corner or hang your greenery from the ceiling.

-If you prefer to keep your furnishings and accessories monochromatic, introduce color into your space through artwork and photography.
+If you prefer to keep your furnishings and accessories monochromatic, introduce pops of color into your space through artwork and photography.
 Keeping the surroundings simple will allow your artistic pieces to take center stage and create a gallery-like environment of little outside distraction.
 Don't be afraid to try out bold prints and mixed media collages.

-A single patterned or colored piece can make a real statement in a neutral space as seen here in this dark and moody contemporary living room with a simple pop of orange.
-Opt for a single, attention-getting throw or blanket to inject personality without having to completely redecorate.
+A single patterned or colored piece can make a real statement in a neutral space, as seen here in this dark and moody contemporary living room with a simple pop of orange.
+Opt for a single, attention-getting throw or blanket to inject personality without having to completely redecorate an entire room.

-If you’re brave, but really do just prefer a neutral space, bring in color and make a statement with a single saturated piece of furniture.
-The blue leather hanging chair in this room is certainly an attention getter, but it nicely coordinates with the room's other neutral, textural elements.
+Bring pops of color into your home and make a statement with a single saturated piece of furniture.
+The deep blue velvet chair in this room is certainly an attention grabber, but it nicely coordinates with the room's other neutral, textural elements.
 A bright chair is a simple way to add color to a room with a single purchase.

 If you’re ready to move on from a totally neutral color palette but not quite ready for an overpowering array of hues, start working in soft colors in small doses slowly.
 Peach, blush, mint, and pale yellow will add a different perspective to your space without seeming too out of place with your room’s existing calm neutrals.
 Incorporating faded rugs, textiles, and accessories is a good place to start.

 If you want to incorporate color into your space through accents and accessories but are afraid of getting carried away, limit yourself to two different hues to prevent your space from becoming disconnected and abrasive.
-Here, designer Amanda Nisbet has again layered color into a neutral space, limiting her doses to navy blue and canary yellow to create a cohesive design with a neutral foundation.
+This living room layers white and blue tones in a neutral space to create a cohesive design with a neutral foundation.